Every Granola feature — plus offline SQLite cross-meeting search, attendee timelines, and a MEMO pipeline runner no other Granola tool has.

 granola-pp-cli doctor --json

-# What’s in cache but not yet MEMO’d this week.
+# What’s synced but not yet MEMO’d this week.

 granola-pp-cli memo queue --since 7d --json